Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 The ban bars US entry to foreign nationals who have visited much of Europe in the previous 14 days.

-Trump said Saturday that travel restrictions within the United States are being considered.

-Flights have been drastically reduced and widespread closures of public areas — and in some cases citywide or countrywide lockdowns — are in effect.
+Flights have been drastically reduced and widespread closures of public areas are in effect.
+Italy and France are under lockdown, and the entire state of California is under a stay-at-home order.

 The last sailings by many major cruise lines are wrapping up, following a suspension of cruise operations.
 Several cruise ships, some with confirmed cases of coronavirus on board, are stranded at sea.